KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-compile/index.md

 [KDE Plasma](https://community.kde.org/Plasma) is the environment in which you can run apps.
 Plasma is responsible for providing a desktop with wallpaper, app launchers, and widgets; displaying notifications; managing wired and wireless networks; and similar operating-system level tasks.

-Plasma has multiple *shells*: [Plasma Desktop](https://kde.org/plasma-desktop) for desktop, laptop, and 2-in-1 computers, [Plasma Mobile](https://www.plasma-mobile.org/) for mobile phones, [Plasma Bigscreen](https://plasma-bigscreen.org/) for televisions, and so on.
+Plasma has multiple *shells*: [Plasma Desktop](https://kde.org/plasma-desktop) for desktop, laptop, and 2-in-1 computers, [Plasma Mobile](https://www.plasma-mobile.org/) for mobile phones and [Plasma Bigscreen](https://plasma-bigscreen.org/) for televisions.
 They all share certain common components, such as a window manager, networking stack, basic graphical components, and so on.
 These shared components are found in [Plasma Workspace](https://invent.kde.org/plasma/plasma-workspace).

 ### Plasma Desktop